This Amish Breakfast Casserole is my house's most requested breakfast recipe. Easy to put together Christmas Eve for Santa's breakfast.

 Yes!
 Put it all together in your prepared baking dish, cover it with plastic wrap or foil, and place it in the fridge for up to 2 days.
 Bake as directed.

 This is a full-service breakfast and it's filling, but I like to round out its richness of it with a sliced tomato in the summer or a simple fresh fruit salad.
+I love a slice of toasted Fresh Milled Wheat Bread with it.

 "Healthy" is a relative term and depends on what fits your body and lifestyle.
 This casserole is packed full of protein and flavor.